tacatac/archnosh/README.md

 The `nosh-execline-shims` package is necessary if you do not have [execline](https://skarnet.org/software/execline/) available.

-##### troubleshooting
+##### troubleshooting and exceptional boot modes

 [https://jdebp.eu/Softwares/nosh/guide/troubleshooting.html](https://jdebp.eu/Softwares/nosh/guide/troubleshooting.html)

 The link above may come in useful.

+In certain cases your system may need to be booted in an [exceptional mode](https://jdebp.eu/FGA/emergency-and-rescue-mode-bootstrap.html).

-A rescue mode is available for nosh by appending "s" to the kernel boot parameters.
+* A *rescue mode* is available for nosh by appending "s" to the kernel boot parameters.

+* An *emergency mode* is available by appending "b" to the kernel boot parameters.

 ## Some nosh guidelines